dusk196/ultimate-frontend-seed/README.md

   * TS
 * Minifying, mangling & optimising the bundles
 * Uglifying the JS/TS files
-* A small webserver with synchronization for live developement
+* A small web server with synchronization for live development

 # Prerequisite: